Enhancing evidence estimation through informed probability density approximation: Application to LVK Compact Binary Coalescences

 To ensure a fair comparison across methods, we compare \morphz estimates using each sampler's posterior (identical likelihoods and priors).
 This results in two independent estimates: $\morphz_{\text{(NS)}}$ and $\morphz_{\text{(PT)}}$.
 For both estimates, a second order Morph approximation $\mathcal{M}_{2}$ is constructed using 5000 NS and 2000 PT posterior samples and \textit{Silverman}'s rule for KDE, and 5000 likelihood calls for the BS phase.
-A 100 \morphz estimates are obtained for each case (each individual estimate takes a few seconds to compute).
+100 \morphz estimates are obtained for each case (each individual estimate takes a few seconds to compute).
 For each dataset, we report the evidences from NS, SS, and both \morphz independent estimates.
 We compare methods primarily via $\Delta\log(z)$ relative to NS.

-For the 100 BBH simulations we compute the evidence difference $\Delta \log(z) = \log(z)_{\mathrm{method}} - \log(z)_{\mathrm{NS}}$.
+For the 100 BBH simulations we compute the evidence difference $\Delta \log(\hat{z}) = \log(\hat{z})_{\mathrm{method}} - \log(\hat{z})_{\mathrm{NS}}$.
 The $\log(z)_{\mathrm{NS}}$ is used as a reference estimate of the evidence, although it does not necessarily coincide with the true $\log(z)$ and may itself be subject to error.
-For NS and SS, $\sigma_{\text{NS}} \approx \sqrt{H/n_{\mathrm{live}}}$ is nested sampling standard error and $\sigma_{\text{SS}}$ is the bootstrap estimated error \cite{Ashton2021}.
-All $|\Delta \log(z)|$ for $\morphz_{\text{(NS)}}$ and $\morphz_{\text{(PT)}}$ are shown in Figure~\ref{fig:logz-error-lvk}.
-Table~\ref{tab:ensemble-deltas} summarizes theses results.
-Both \morphz variants show small offsets, typically with $|\Delta \log(z)| \lesssim 0.1$.
+For NS and SS, $\sigma_{\text{NS}} \approx \sqrt{H/n_{\mathrm{live}}}$ is nested sampling standard error, where $H$ is the information gained about the parameters from the data, measured by the posterior relative to the prior~\cite{skilling2006nested}, and $\sigma_{\text{SS}}$ is the bootstrap estimated error \cite{Ashton2021}.
+All $|\Delta \log(\hat{z})|$ for $\morphz_{\text{(NS)}}$ and $\morphz_{\text{(PT)}}$ are shown in Figure~\ref{fig:logz-error-lvk}.
+Table~\ref{tab:ensemble-deltas} summarizes these results.
+Both \morphz variants show small offsets, typically with $|\Delta \log(\hat{z})| \lesssim 0.1$.
 The population spread is also small with standard deviations around 0.22.
-More than $95\%$ of simulations satisfy $|\Delta \log(z)| < 0.5$, and the whole population reaches $|\Delta \log(z)| < 1$ enabling unbiased model comparison between signal and noise models.
+More than $95\%$ of simulations satisfy $|\Delta \log(\hat{z})| < 0.5$, and the whole population reaches $|\Delta \log(\hat{z})| < 1$ enabling unbiased model comparison between signal and noise models.
 By contrast, steppingstone sampling evidences runs show a much larger scatter and a clear bias, which is consistent with expectations for SS estimates computed with a coarse temperature ladder.
-These results show that the number of PT (temperatures used to obtain the posterior samples remains sufficient for \morphz to obtain accurate evidence estimates; however, they are not enough to obtain reliable SS estimates.
+These results show that the number of PT temperatures used to obtain the posterior samples remains sufficient for \morphz to obtain accurate evidence estimates; however, they are not enough to obtain reliable SS estimates.